physx-is-fun/C-tutorial/datatypes.md

     double (8 byte; 2.22507e-308 to 1.79769e+308)
     long double (10 byte; 2.22507e-308 to 1.79769e+308)

+## % format specifier

-% format specifier: Defines and formats a type of data to be displayed.
+Defines and formats a type of data to be displayed.

 ## Bibliography